This post may contain affiliate links. Read my full disclosure policy.

 - 1 avocado, sliced

-Either divide the salad among bowls or place it in a warm, whole wheat tortillas, topped with the blackened tempeh and sprouts.
+- Either divide the salad among bowls or place in warm, whole wheat tortillas, topped with the blackened tempeh and sprouts.

-Keywords: tempeh recipes, how to cook tempeh, blackened tempeh,
+Keywords: kale salad, vegan kale salad, tempeh recipes, how to cook tempeh, blackened tempeh, cajun tempeh wrap, tempeh wrap, blacked tempeh salad,